-Vectors will be printed as AB or ${\bf a}$ and their magnitudes denoted by modulus signs, e.g. by an arrow or by underlining, thus $\it AB$ or $\it \underline{a}$.
+Vectors will be printed as \overrightarrow{AB} or a and their magnitudes denoted by modulus signs, e.g. \overrightarrow{AB} or $|\mathbf{a}|$.

-In their answers to questions, candidates are expected to indicate a in some definite way,
+In their answers to questions, candidates are expected to indicate a in some definite way, e.g. by an arrow or by underlining, thus AB or a.

 C8 Probability C8.1 Core curriculum Calculate the probability of a single event as either a fraction, decimal or percentage.
 Notes/Examples Problems could be set involving extracting information from tables or graphs.
 C8.2 Understand and use the probability scale from 0 to 1.
-C8.3 Understand that the probability of an event occurring = 1 - the probability of the event not occurring.
+C8.3 Understand that the probability of an event occurring $= 1 -$ the probability of the event not occurring.
 C8.4 Understand relative frequency as an estimate of probability.
 Expected frequency of occurrences.
 C8.5 Calculate the probability of simple combined events, using possibility diagrams, tree diagrams and Venn diagrams.
 In possibility diagrams, outcomes will be represented by points on a grid, and in tree diagrams, outcomes will be written at the end of branches and probabilities by the side of the branches.
 Venn diagrams will be limited to two sets.

 C8.6 Extended curriculum only.